press0/okta-kotlin-react/README.md

-# Coffee Shop Manager with Kotlin and React
+# Coffee Shop Manager with Kotlin and React yes

 This example app shows how to create a Kotlin Spring Boot API and CRUD (create, read, update, and delete) its data with a React app.